Auditory processing disorder: Genetics

 Some studies have indicated an increased prevalence of a family history of hearing impairment in these patients.
 The pattern of results is suggestive that auditory processing disorder may be related to conditions of autosomal dominant inheritance.
-The ability to listen to and comprehend multiple messages at the same time is a trait that is heavily influenced by our genes, say federal researchers.
+In other words, the ability to listen to and comprehend multiple messages at the same time is a trait that is heavily influenced by genes.
 These "short circuits in the wiring" sometimes run in families or result from a difficult birth, just like any learning disability.
-Auditory processing disorder can be associated with conditions affected by genetic traits, such as various developmental disorders.
-Inheritance of auditory processing disorder refers to whether the condition is inherited from your parents or "runs" in families.
+Inheritance of auditory processing disorder refers to whether an individual inherits the condition from their parents, or whether it runs in families.
 Central auditory processing disorder may be hereditary neurological traits from the mother or the father.